-(39) Good Samaritan Law (see Emergency Care and Assistance)
+(43) Good Samaritan Law (see Emergency Care and Assistance)

-(40) Health Care Pricing
+(44) Health Care Pricing

-Price Transparency
+Price Transparency Requirements

-Hospitals and health care practitioners must inform patients of and, upon request, make available prices of services and procedures that they provided at least fifty times in the past year.
-The prices stated must be the prices that the health care practitioner charges patients directly, when there is no insurance coverage for the services or procedures or when reimbursement by an insurance company is denied.
+A health care entity shall have available to patients the prices of the health care entity's most frequently provided health care services and procedures.
+The prices stated must be the prices that the health care entity charges patients directly when there is no insurance coverage for the services or procedures or when reimbursement by an insurance company is denied.
 The prices stated must be accompanied by descriptions of the services and procedures and the applicable standard medical codes or current procedural technology codes used by the American Medical Association.

-Health care practitioners shall also make available written information about available health claims data that may be obtained through the publicly accessible website of the Maine Health Data Organization, https://mhdo.maine.gov.
-A health care entity that does not routinely render services directly to patients in an office setting may satisfy these requirements by providing the information on its publicly accessible website.
+A health care entity shall inform patients about the availability of prices for the most frequently provided health care services and procedures.